awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-associationconfig.md

 ## Properties<a name="aws-properties-wafv2-webacl-associationconfig-properties"></a>

 `RequestBody`  <a name="cfn-wafv2-webacl-associationconfig-requestbody"></a>
 Customizes the maximum size of the request body that your protected CloudFront distributions forward to AWS WAF for inspection\.
-The default size is 16 KB \(16,384 kilobytes\)\.
+The default size is 16 KB \(16,384 bytes\)\.
 You are charged additional fees when your protected resources forward body sizes that are larger than the default\.
 For more information, see [AWS WAF Pricing](http://aws.amazon.com/waf/pricing/)\.
 *Required*: No
 *Type*: Map of [RequestBodyAssociatedResourceTypeConfig](aws-properties-wafv2-webacl-requestbodyassociatedresourcetypeconfig.md)